IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ![csv download result](../../images/vis-manual/en/csv_download_result.png)

-<span style="color: red;">Note: data download may fail if number of record exceeds 100,000 or the data size is over 5MB.</span>

-<span style="color: red;">In this case, please adjust the target period.</span>
+<In style="color: red;">Note: data download may fail if number of record exceeds 100,000 or the data size is over 5MB; please adjust the target period in this case.</span>

-<span style="color: red;">Note: depending on the read capacity of the target DynamoDB table, the data acquisition may fail even if the target data size does not exceed the limitations.</span>

-<span style="color: red;">In that case, please adjust the target period or read capacity of DynamoDB table.</span>
+<span style="color: red;">Note: depending on the read capacity of the target DynamoDB table, the data acquisition may fail even if the target data size does not exceed the limitations; please adjust the target period or read capacity of DynamoDB table in this case.</span>

 ## [Option 5] Rearrange panels<a name="option5"></a>